 Coro Mining Corp. (the "Company" or "Coro") is an exploration/development stage mining company that was incorporated in 2004 and is listed on the Toronto Stock Exchange, under the symbol "COP".
-As of April 30, 2014 the Company had 159,372,180 shares outstanding and a market capitalization of CA\$15.9 million.
+As of June 30, 2014 the Company had 159,372,180 shares outstanding and a market capitalization of CA\$11.1 million.
 The Company has its registered corporate office in Vancouver, Canada.

-Coro's current development and exploration portfolio in Chile includes Berta (Partnered- section 2.2), Payen (Partnered - section 2.3) and Llancahue (section 2.6) and in Mendoza, Argentina, the San Jorge project (Partnered - section 2.4).
+Coro's current development and exploration portfolio in Chile includes Berta (Partnered- section 2.2), Payen (Partnered - section 2.3), Celeste (section 2.6) and Llancahue (section 2.6) and in Mendoza, Argentina, the San Jorge project (Partnered - section 2.4).

 Coro was founded with the goal of building a mining company focused on medium-sized base and precious metals deposits in Latin America.
 It intends to achieve this goal through the exploration for, and acquisition of, projects that can be developed and placed into production.
 The Company's strategy is to become a mid-tier producer and intends to do this by identifying, securing and developing resources that are located in areas with established infrastructure.
-To minimize political and execution risks associated with its strategy, Coro intends to focus its efforts in politically stable countries.
+To minimize political and execution risks associated with its strategy, Coro intends to focus its efforts in politically stable countries and is currently focusing on near term cash flow opportunities.

 The Board of Directors is comprised of three Independent Directors, one Outside Director and two Executive Directors.
 The Board is chaired by Robert Watts, an Independent Director with over 40 years of experience in the mining industry.
 The Board has significant experience in the fields of exploration, accounting & finance, mining law, and mining operations.
-The Outside Director represents the Company's major shareholder Benton Capital Corp. ("Benton"), Benton holds 38% of the outstanding shares of the Company.
+The Outside Director represented the Company's major shareholder Benton Capital Corp. ("Benton").
+Benton held 38% of the outstanding shares of the Company prior to distributing its shares to its shareholder on July 24, 2014.
 Alan Stephens is the President and CEO of the Company and has over 37 years of international mining experience particularly in Latin America.